 However, that doesn’t mean it’s a better value for everyone.
 To a large extent, it depends on where and how you prefer to shop.

 - You Typically Use Amazon for Online Purchases.
 If you buy from Amazon regularly but rarely at Walmart’s site, the free shipping from Amazon Prime could pay for itself after several shipments.

 - You Need More Delivery Options.
-Amazon Prime offers a broader range of shipping options, including one-day, two-day, same-day, in-house, and in-car delivery.
+Amazon Prime offers a broader range of shipping options, including one-day, two-day, same-day, Hub locker, and in-house delivery.
 They’re not all available everywhere, but if you qualify, your delivery window is guaranteed.
 That makes it easier to predict when your package will arrive or to receive it when you’re not home.